bonyuta0204/New250/EssayOutline.md

 microfinance fund start to rely on diasporas as source of funding.
 #### social capital
->Peggy Levitt defines Ågsocial remittancesÅh as Ågthe ideas, behaviours, identities and social capital that flow from receiving country to sending country communities.Åh56
+>Peggy Levitt defines ÔøΩgsocial remittancesÔøΩh as ÔøΩgthe ideas, behaviours, identities and social capital that flow from receiving country to sending country communities.ÔøΩh56

 #### Moderating conflict
 Diasporas may have a wider and more objective perspective, less influenced by raw emotion and anger.
-In their new homeland, the may have access to a wider variety of information sources, such as those provided by social and employment contacts, media reporting and internet communications.Åh70
+In their new homeland, the may have access to a wider variety of information sources, such as those provided by social and employment contacts, media reporting and internet communications.ÔøΩh70

 Diaspora involvement in political changes may help to avert violent conflict by promoting and funding non-violent forms of opposition.